$52.16 $59.20 Buy It Now

 Once rough shaping is done, switch to sanding blocks or flexible contour sanders to get into tight spaces.
 These tools provide the ability to smooth the surfaces thoroughly while conforming to complex shapes.
 I find that fine-grit sandpaper, around 220 to 320 grit, does an excellent job for the final pass, giving a delicate finish without losing any detail.

-See also How to clean french polished furniture
+See also How to restore faded metal patio furniture

 Regularly check progress under good lighting.
 This practice helps to spot any uneven areas that may need extra attention.
 By thoughtfully combining hand tools, I ensure that intricacies are highlighted beautifully and enhance the overall look of any piece.